stronnag/msp_set_rx/README.md

 ### Failsafe test

 If the failsafe mode is commmanded (`-fs`), then no RC data is sent between 40s and 50s.
-This will cause the FS to enter failsafe **and not come out of failsafe**.
-Take this as a suble warning about the wisdom of using `MSP_SET_RAW_RC` for anything serious.
+This will cause the FS to enter failsafe for this period.

 ## Caveats